snazy/ohc/README.rst

 The total amount of required off heap memory is the *total capacity* plus *hash table*.
 Each hash bucket (currently) requires 8 bytes - so the formula is ``capacity + segment_count * hash_table_size * 8``.

+OHC allocates off-heap memory directly bypassing Java's off-heap memory limitation.
+This means, that all memory allocated by OHC is not counted towards ``-XX:maxDirectMemorySize``.

 Usage
 -----